Everything You Need to Know About Super Bowl 2026

 One topic that doesn’t often get much attention but likely sparks curiosity is the use of Roman numerals.

 Roman numerals have been a hallmark of Super Bowl branding since 1971.
 This decision not only adds historical gravitas but also eliminates confusion over the calendar year of the game versus the NFL season it concludes.
-For example, Super Bowl LVIII marks the conclusion of the 2023 season, despite taking place in 2024.
+For example, Super Bowl LX marks the conclusion of the 2025 season, despite taking place in 2026.

 Adding prestige to the game